 Whether you work as a Veterinary Medicine or an Animal Care intern, you will be given an internship supervisor who is responsible for giving you a full and varied introduction to the kinds of work done by people in this field.
 You will shadow local professionals and, depending on your certification and educational background, may be able gain hands-on experience.
 You will be able to ask questions and learn from your local colleagues.

 You may work in a hospital or an animal centre depending on where you volunteer and your work is likely to involve going out on visits in the local community.
-Whether you are rehabilitating an injured falcon in Mexico or vaccinating a farm animals in India, you will gain some fantastic experience and make a big difference to the lives of the animals and people you work with.
+Whether you are rehabilitating an injured falcon in Mexico or rescuing African penguins in South Africa, you will gain some fantastic experience and make a big difference to the lives of the animals and people you work with.